jtabbert/vso-pki-demo/README.md

 # vso-pki-demo

-The purpose of this tutorial is to build on what we had accomplished in the last exercise.
+The purpose of this tutorial is to show automated certificate rotation with a working example.
 Here we will generate a TLS certificate and apply this to the ngnix sample hello-world application

 These are the software versions used in this tutorial